A Finding Aid to the Dominic Di Mare Papers,

 How the Collection was Processed

 The collection was processed by Erin Corley in March, 2005, as part of the Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America.
+The 2013 addition of 0.4 linear feet is unprocessed and minimally described in this finding aid.

 How to Use the Collection